The history of the Kings and Queens of Luchazi people

 Succession and coronation

 Soon after the last funeral rite is performed, the chief's advisors and village headmen select the successor who is appointed as an acting chief called as Muangana ua makunga.
-Then arrangement are made to initiate preparations for the coronation of the successor.
+Then arrangements are made to initiate preparations for the coronation of the successor.
 When making these preparations, the mikupele are revamped in readiness for playing during the forthcoming coronation ceremony and shortly, the acting chief is installed on the throne.
 It then the new chief's responsibility to make a new fire using the muntelenge method, and it is from this fire all new fires of the village are distributed.
 This tradition symbolizes a new era in the history of the chieftaincy.

 Funeral of a king/chief's wife (Lisano)